Compare our best business loans

 Bank loans

 These are offered by banks and building societies and can be up to £250,000 over one to 15 years.
-They're usually unsecured loans.
+They're usually unsecured loans and can be a helpful way to raise funds that you can repay over a longer period of time.

 Credit cards

 A business credit card is good for day-to-day transactions and expenses, plus several members of staff can have a card.
-But remember that they're not great for long-term borrowing as most charge a high interest rate once the introduction period ends.
+They might not be a great option for long-term borrowing though as many charge a high interest rate once the introduction period ends.

 Government grants